digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-43.md

 * Discuss the detail of an LB issue with Hugo, regarding the semantics of def statements/expressions
 * Will attend "Live from Behind the Walls" Team meeting.

+#### Claudio Gomes
+* won't be present at the meeting
+* Working on the maestro V2 hybrid testing setup

 #### Stakeholder 3